wetransform/hc-documentation/docs/setup-hc/edit-metadata-config/2015-02-10-theme-edit-metadata.md

 ### Adding multiple default values for one metadata field

 hale»connect enables users to provide multiple default values in a theme's metadata configuration.
-Multiple, comma-separated values can be added within square brackets.
+Multiple, comma-separated values can be added within square brackets to any element with a maximum cardinality greater than 1 and where enumeration values are used for ```defaultValue```.
 In the example below, the keywords "INSPIRE" and "environment" are added to separate ´´´descriptiveKeyword´´´ elements in the dataset metadata.

               {
                "name": "md-dataset.identification.keyword_simple",